stclaird/pipeline-example/README.md

 # Methodology
 ## Environments
 CI/TEST used for Deploying code during the pipelines.
-This is where the end to end acceptance tests are run on.
+This is the environment the end to end acceptance tests are run on.

 UAT used to be deployed to for user and QA testing,